Are you wondering “does my dog need a bed in his crate?”

 But if you’re planning on leaving your adult dog in a crate while at work, you’ll need to provide water.

-In these cases, the best thing you can do is get bowls that your puppy can’t knock or ones that clip to the crate.
+In these cases, the best thing you can do is get bowls that your puppy can’t knock over.
+Better yet, teach your pup how to use a water bottle that you can clip to the side of the crate.

-Otherwise, you will water if your dog has access to water and that they will get dehydrated.
+Otherwise, you will water if your dog has access to water and they will get dehydrated.

 As such, besides a bed, all your puppy needs are toys to keep them occupied while you’re gone.